 What are the deadlines to claim?

-For C Corps with a December fiscal year end, the deadline to claim for 2016 is April 15, 2017.
-For C Corps with fiscal year ends other than December, the deadline to claim is 3.5 months following the end of the tax year.
+S Corps with a December fiscal year should claim on or before March 15.
+S Corps with fiscal year ends other than December should claim on or before 15th day of the 3rd month following the end of the tax year.

 How much of my R&D costs can I recover?